Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/folders-files.md

 The `versionId` is the same as the version label.

+>**Note:** HTTP 412 status is returned when requested content is in Cloud Storage and is offline (not immediately accessible).
+> In such case, to retrieve content, a [request to restore content]({% link content-services/latest/develop/rest-api-guide/cloud-storage-props.md %}#restorefile)
+> from offline state needs to be submitted.

 To revert to a previous version of the file we have to POST the following:

 ```json